FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/reactjs-this.props.md

 );`

-## Pass props From Component To Component
+## Passing props From Component To Component
 You have learned how to pass a prop to a component:

 `<Greeting firstName="Esmerelda" />`